ZakAnun/android-componse-challenge-dog/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
-Lasted version contains a list about information for dogs, and their detail message. complete wiht Jetpack Compose.
+Lasted version contains a list about information for dogs, and their detail message. complete with Jetpack Compose.
 - click list item can enter detail page
 - press back return to list page
 - make you decision with adopt button